-We determined that sufficient controls were in place at the Massachusetts Turnpike Authority to provide reasonable assurance that information technology resources would be adequately protected against known virus attacks through appropriate preventive, detective and corrective measures.
+We determined that sufficient controls were in place at Legislative Information Services (LIS) to provide reasonable assurance that information technology resources would be adequately protected against known virus attacks through appropriate preventive, detective, and corrective measures.
 We determined that appropriate software tools were in place and in effect, such as anti-virus software and firewall protection, to prevent and detect computer viruses and questionable or malicious intrusion.
+The LIS, which has connections to MAGNet, the Commonwealth of Massachusetts' wide area network (WAN), uses anti-virus software for scanning of the LAN and all individual workstations.

-Overall, we found that the Authority had not documented their risk assessment considering the impact of virus attacks on operations and business continuity planning.
-We found that the Authority's documented IT policies needed to be expanded to include virus protection.
-The documented policies and procedures should contain virus protection controls, including incident handling procedures, that address the requirements identified by the detailed risk assessment.
+We believe that Legislative Information Services should strengthen virus protection by documenting their risk assessments regarding the impact of virus attacks on operations and business continuity planning and enhance their IT policies to include risk assessment and business continuity.
+The documented policies and procedures would be strengthened by containing virus protection controls, including incident handling procedures, that address the requirements identified by the detailed risk assessment.
 While virus protection efforts appear to be monitored, documented status reports should be prepared for management review.